digital-fabric/polyphony/docs/faq.md

 reactor library for Ruby that uses callbacks for handling events.

 Using callbacks means splitting your application logic into disjunct pieces of code.
-Consider the following implementation of an echo server using
+It also often means having to write elaborate state machines to keep track of events happening at different points in time.
+Using fibers allows you to keep state in local variables.
+Consider the following implementation of an echo server using EventMachine:
-EventMachine:

 ```ruby
 require 'eventmachine'